How I Travel 10x Per Year With a Full Time Job

 Lump Sums of Cash:

-I won’t go too much into my actual finances, but I book flights according to sales I see online (my guide to finding cheap flights will be published soon).
+I typically organize my travels a few months in advance (around two to three) when I retrieve lump sums of money.
+I book flights according to sales I see online (my guide to finding cheap flights will be published soon).
 In the beginning of every year I receive a bonus from work.
 I use this to book flights throughout the year.
 The same goes for when I file my taxes around mid March or April.
 So when people ask me where I’m going next, my typical answer is “wherever is on sale”.

 Generate Extra Income: